samduk/log-analysis-and-security-hardening/README.md

 	 10. Let us build a simple tool to automate our work.

-## Program and save it has tool.sh
+## Write a simple program to automate above tasks and save it has tool.sh

 \#!/bin/bash